natesworksdev/Ryujinx/README.md

 - **Input**

-   We currently have support for keyboard, mouse, touch input, JoyCon input support emulated through the keyboard, and Xinput-compatible controllers too.
-You can set up everything inside the configuration menu.
+   We currently have support for keyboard, mouse, touch input, JoyCon input support emulated through the keyboard, and most controllers.
+Controller support varies by operating system, as outlined below.
+   Windows: Xinput-compatible controllers are supported natively; other controllers can be supported with the help of Xinput wrappers such as x360ce.
+   Linux: most modern controllers are supported.
+In either case, you can set up everything inside the input configuration menu.

 - **Configuration**

    The emulator has settings for enabling or disabling some logging, remapping controllers, and more.
-You can configure all of them through the graphical interface or manually through the config file, `Config.json`.
+You can configure all of them through the graphical interface or manually through the config file, `Config.json`, found in the user's appdata\roaming\ryujinx folder.

    For more information [you can go here](CONFIG.md) *(Outdated)*.